angKafka/ez-flight/README.md

 # ✈️ Flight Details Extractor using LLM (NER with `phi3:mini`)

-This project is a lightweight NLP microservice that uses a local LLM (`phi3:mini`) to extract flight booking details from user input in natural language.
+This project is a lightweight NLP microservice backend that uses a local LLM (`phi3:mini`) to extract flight booking details from user input in natural language.

 ## 🚀 Features